RabeyaIslam99/independent-service-provider/README.md

 # Creative Photographer

-This project is deployed in netlify[Create React App](https://github.com/facebook/create-react-app).
+This project is deployed in netlify[Creative Photographer](https://creative-photographer.netlify.app).

 ## Functionalities